all-of-us/data-browser/README.md

 3. Update your local environment per above.

 Alternatively if you want to make a local database from csvs in gcs
- * Run `./project.rb generate-local-count-dbs --cdr-version 20180206 --bucket all-of-us-workbench-public-cloudsql`
+ * Run `./project.rb generate-local-count-dbs --cdr-version 20180206 --bucket aou-db-public-cloudsql`
  * You may want to do this if generate-cloudsql-db fails because of limited gcloud sql import csv functionality
  * Or you have some local schema changes you need and just need csv data
 ##### Result is